 "I mean, every death, obviously, one death is important.
 And we're all just trying to figure this out together," she added.
 "We want to all get back to work, but we want to do it safely.
 We want these businesses to open again because people are hurting."

-Though Earhardt was initially preoccupied about the pandemic's consequences for her au pair, she has increasingly, albeit subtly, pushed back at Kilmeade's more aggressive claims since the virus touched her mother, who recently recovered from a COVID-19 infection.
+Though Earhardt was initially preoccupied about the pandemic's consequences for her au pair, she has increasingly, albeit subtly, pushed back at Kilmeade's more aggressive claims since her mother's illness.

 "My mom is very sick," Earhardt said during an April 30 segment.
 "And as much as I want to go out, I still want everyone to play by the rules, because when I finally do get to go home to visit her . . ."